 The Lord Jesus Christ has loved His own, even to the end.
 He has sacrificed Himself for them, for you and all the world, and has finished His good work of Redemption by His Cross and Passion.

-And now, in the New Creation of His Resurrection from the dead, He manifests Himself to His disciples, to His Church on earth, by His own ways and means of the Gospel: By the preaching of repentance for the forgiveness of sins, by the washing of the waters with His Word and Spirit in Holy Baptism, and by the Supper of His true Body and true Blood, given and poured out.
+And now, in the New Creation of His Resurrection from the dead, He manifests Himself to His disciples, to His Church on earth, by His own ways and means of the Gospel: By the preaching of repentance for the forgiveness of sins in His Name, by the washing of water with His Word and Holy Spirit, and by the Holy Supper of His Body and His Blood, given and poured out for you.

-It’s not simply a case of mistaken identity, nor a matter of appearance and familiarity.
-But, no, there’s too much that clouds their hearts and minds and veils their sight, as though they were still trapped and wandering in the wilderness of Lent.
-So it is that they do not know the Man.
+It’s not simply a case of mistaken identity, nor is it a matter of appearance and familiarity.
+But, no, there is too much that clouds their hearts and minds and veils their sight, as though they were still trapped and wandering in the wilderness of Lent.
+That is why they do not know the Man.

-In this case, in particular, even after Jesus is identified, there are multiple echoes and reminders of Simon Peter’s denials, which are not unlike your own foibles and failures, your own sins and transgressions, of which you are so ashamed.
-Hence, there is a restless tension that permeates the air from the little boat out on the water to the place where Jesus stands on the shore.
+In the present case at hand, even after the Lord Jesus is identified, there are multiple echoes and reminders of Simon Peter’s denials, which are not unlike your own foibles and failures, your own sins and transgressions of which you are ashamed.
+Consequently, there is a restless tension in the air, extending from that little boat out on the water to the place where Jesus stands on the shore.

 There is a powerful temptation, for pastors and people alike, to suppose that Easter is now “over,” and thus to go back to your own works and occupations, to business as usual.
-Odd is it may seem, it is typical of the way that all of us poor sinners avoid the truth and its uncomfortable significance.
+Oddly enough, that is typical of the way that all of us poor sinners avoid the truth and its uncomfortable significance.

-You throw yourself back into your routines and schedules, and work to catch up on your to-do list, as though the Resurrection had not even happened, or as though it made no real difference, after all, to life, the universe, and everything.
+Like Simon Peter jumping out of the boat, swimming to shore, and then hauling all those fish all by himself, you throw yourself back into your routines and schedules, and you work like mad to catch up on your to-do list, trying to prove yourself, and acting as though the Resurrection never happened, or as though it made no practical difference to life, the universe, or anything at all.

 Which is not to say that your earthly occupations are wrong, nor even that rest and relaxation and good-hearted fun are somehow misplaced or sinful.
-No, indeed.
-For all of these good gifts of God are to be received in faith and with thanksgiving, sanctified by His Word and prayer.
+All of those things belong to the good gifts of God, which you are given to receive and use in faith and love to the glory of His holy Name.

-But, just so, whether you eat or drink, work or play, or whatever you do, whatever your pursuits on earth, you are to live as a citizen of heaven, and therefore as a pilgrim and a stranger here.
+Therefore, whether you eat or drink, work or play, or whatever you do, whatever your pursuits in this life may be, live as a citizen of God’s Kingdom and as a stranger and pilgrim here on earth.

-In your vocation as a child of God, as a baptized Christian, a disciple of Jesus, and in all of your various stations in life, wherever the Lord has placed you, all your days and deeds are to be guided and governed by His Word to you.
-Otherwise, you labor in vain and catch nothing.
+In your vocation as a child of God, as a baptized Christian, a disciple of Christ Jesus, and in all of your various stations in life, wherever the Lord has placed you, let all of your days and your deeds be guided and governed by His Word to you.
+Otherwise you labor in vain and catch nothing.

 Apart from the Word of Jesus, you cannot even recognize Him; you do not know Him, far less do you “have” Him.
-And apart from Christ Jesus and His Word, you are not able to do or accomplish anything.
-All of your own works and efforts will amount to nothing: a big fat zero.
+And apart from Christ Jesus and His Word, you are not able to do or accomplish anything of significance or value.
+All of your own works and efforts will add up to a big fat zero.

 He comes to make Himself known to you in mercy and compassion, to reveal Himself and give Himself to you by the Gospel.
-He calls out to you, and He calls you to Himself; He catches you in His net — with His Word, by repentance and faith in His forgiveness of your sins — and He brings you aboard the boat of His Church, the Holy Ark of Christendom.
-He draws you back into the waters of your Baptism, and He raises you up in His Resurrection to newness of life in Him.
+He calls out to you, and He calls you to Himself.
+He catches you in His net by His preaching of repentance unto faith in His forgiveness of sins; and so does He bring you aboard the Boat of His Church, the Holy Ark of Christendom.
+Not only once upon a time, but day by day throughout your life, as often as you fail and fall short, He recalls you to the significance of your Baptism, and He raises you up in His Resurrection to a new life in Him.

-The One who turned the water into wine, who fed the 5000 with a few loaves and fishes, who fed the disciples and washed their feet, and opened His wounds to them, and breathed His Spirit upon them — He it is who washes you and cleanses you with the free and full forgiveness of your sins.
+The One who turned the water into wine, who fed the 5000 with a few loaves and fishes, who fed the disciples and washed their feet, and opened His wounds to them, and breathed His Spirit upon them — He is the One who also washes you and cleanses you with His forgiveness of your sins.

-He is the One, this crucified and risen Lord Jesus, who invites you to recline at His Table, to be fed from His own hand the Meal of His sacred Body and His holy precious Blood, which He has provided and prepared by His own hard work and effort for the sake of you and your salvation.
+So, too, this crucified and risen Lord Jesus Christ invites you to recline here at His Table, to be fed from His own hand the Meal of His Body and His Blood, which He has provided and prepared for you by His own hard work and efforts, by the sweat of His brow and His death upon the Cross.